ziqiangcui/SRA-CL/README.md

 ## Introduction
-This is the code for our paper: **Semantic Retrieval Augmented Contrastive Learning for Sequential Recommendation**.
+This is the code for our NeurIPS 2025 paper: **Semantic Retrieval Augmented Contrastive Learning for Sequential Recommendation**.

 ## Environment Dependencies
 This project uses the following versions of Python and Torch: